 The Australian Government has now passed important new legislation to establish a Skilling Australians Fund, administered by the Department of Education and Training (DET), to support skills development of Australians.
 The Skilling Australians Fund replaces the outgoing Sponsorship Training Benchmark Obligations applicable under the 457 program, requiring employers to spend at least 1 percent of annual payroll on training their Australian employees.

-The cost of sponsor training contributions to the Skilling Australians Fund – borne by employers nominating workers under the temporary and permanent employer sponsored migration programs – will apply as follows:
+The cost of sponsor training contributions to the Skilling Australians Fund – borne by employers nominating workers under the temporary and permanent employer sponsored migration programs – applies as follows:

-The Training fee is payable upfront on lodgement of the Nomination Application and will only be refunded in limited circumstances.
+The SAF levy is payable upfront on lodgement of the Nomination Application and will only be refunded in very limited circumstances.